QRXqrx/poco-oopsla25-major/README.md

       -e ./target_poc \
       -T 7200 -- <other-target-args> @@
     ```

 ## 6 Planned Improvements

 Our submission is under a Major Revision and has much room to improve.
 Here is our plan:

+- Further improve the documentations and tidy up the codes.
 - Include data analyses and experiment helper scripts.
 - Add all experimental configurations and data visualizations.
 - Provide a fork of Magma that contains our experimental setups.
-- Archive the PoCo instrumented targets, the raw fuzz data (e.g., `xmllint_poc`), the extracted toggle/guard hierarchies, and all experimental seed corpora; provide the link to the archive.
+- Archive the PoCo instrumented targets, the raw fuzz data (e.g., `xmllint_poc`), the extracted toggle/guard hierarchies, and all experimental seed corpora through Zenodo or figureshare; provide the link to the archive.